ddy623/Prediction-of-Product-Sales/README.md

 Figure 3.
 Model shows the coefficients using Linear Regression.
-It shows that Item_MRP, Item_Type_Seafood and Item_Type_Bread impact Sales.
+It shows that Item_MRP, Item_Type_Seafood and Item_Type_Bread played a role on the impact of sales.